 In December 2015, under the auspices of the United Nations 195 countries agreed in Paris to slow global warming.
 Carbon emissions are its primary cause and reducing them is the primary goal of the Paris Agreement.

 This applies to governments, businesses and individuals, all of whom are asked to reduce their respective carbon footprints.
 But where further reductions are not possible, carbon offsetting is allowed and encouraged by the Paris Agreement, especially when offset projects are duly selected, monitored and verified for maximum impact.
-Sadly, most ‘local projects’ are not.
+Sadly, most of our ‘local projects’ are not.

 The Findhorn Community is committed to be part of this world-wide effort and has, among other initiatives, established a carbon offset service through its community charity, Park Ecovillage Trust (PET), and is supported in this effort by the Findhorn Foundation and the New Findhorn Association (NFA).